Table of Contents

 Scripter.Execute;

-And you will get a "Hello world!" message after calling Execute method.
-That's it.
-From now, you can start executing scripts.
-To make it more interesting and easy, drop a TAdvMemo component in form and change code to:
+You will get a "Hello world!" message after calling the Execute method.
+That's it — from now on you can execute scripts.
+To make it more interesting, drop a TAdvMemo component on the form and change the code to:

 Scripter.SourceCode := AdvMemo1.Lines;